ramkishan576/ramkishan576/README.md

 ###

-<p align="left">👋 Generative AI Engineer with a strong focus on developing and deploying large-scale AI solutions using cutting-edge
+<p align="left">Generative AI Engineer with a strong focus on developing and deploying large-scale AI solutions using cutting-edge
 technologies such as Gemini, LangChain, LangGraph, and RAG.
 Experienced in designing scalable NLP, recommendation, and generative systems, with a proven ability to drive business growth through AI-driven automation.
 Seeking opportunities in the USA or Germany, with openness to both relocation and remote roles.